Voting in Hawaii

 - A current utility bill, bank statement, government check, paycheck, or other government document that shows your name and address.

 If you do not provide the required proof of identification with the application, you will be required to do so at you polling place, or with your mail ballot.

-Learn more about early voting.
+Learn more about elections by mail.